Somerset Archaeological and Natural History Society

-The Somerset Archaeological and Natural History Society was founded in 1849.
-The Society bought Taunton Castle in 1874, and leases it to Somerset County Council to house the Museum of Somerset.
+The Somerset Archaeological and Natural History Society (SANHS) was founded in 1849.
+The society bought Taunton Castle in 1874, and leases it to Somerset County Council to house the Museum of Somerset.
 A substantial proportion of the items held by the Museum were originally collected by the Society.
 Since it opened in 2010, the Society's office and library have been located at the Somerset Heritage Centre, alongside the County Council's Heritage Service.